DavidDTessier/daviddtessier.ca/src/content/posts/ai-security-model-armor.md

   * [PromptMap](https://github.com/utkusen/promptmap)
   * [LLM Guard](https://protectai.com/llm-guard)

-However recently Google Cloud introduces their own managed solution called Model Amor, the remainder of this post will be focused on this new solution.
+However, recently Google Cloud introduces their own managed solution called _Model Armor_, the remainder of this post will be focused on this new solution.

 ## Google Cloud - Model Armor Service